-Given the major changes in the calculation of provisions for loan receivables resulting from the adoption of IFRS 9, the level of uncertainty implied by new processes, algorithms, methodology, data sources, and the risk arising from the short term of application of the new methodology, has temporarily increased.
-To cover the risks of potential understatement of the amount of provisions that may arise from such uncertainty, the Bank decided to temporarily apply a conservative approach, ie maintenance of a conservative cushion.
-The Bank will reassess this approach in the following periods taking into consideration the gradual elimination of the risk.
+Given the major changes to the calculation of provisions for loan receivables resulting from the adoption of IFRS 9, the level of uncertainty implied by new processes, algorithms, methodology, data sources, and the risk arising from the short term of application of the new methodology, has temporarily increased.
+To cover the risks of potential understatement of the amount of provisions that may arise from such uncertainty, the Bank decided to temporarily apply a conservative approach, ie maintenance of a conservative cushion in 2018.